The Wanderer - Mobile Edition

-SHINE Counselor (Serving Health Information Needs of Elders): Medicare Open Enrollment is through December 7.
-Medicare plans change every year.
-This is the time to choose and review your coverage for 2014.
-Call the COA for appointment.
+SHINE Counselor (Serving Health Information Needs of Elders): Call the COA for appointment.

 Transportation: You must call at least 48 hours in advance.

-Medical Appointments: Wareham area Monday am and Thursday pm; Dartmouth & New Bedford Monday pm & Thursday am; Plymouth on the fourth Tuesday of the month; Boston on the first and third Tuesday of the month.
+Medical Appointments: Wareham area Monday am and Thursday pm; Dartmouth and New Bedford Monday pm and Thursday am; Plymouth on the fourth Tuesday of the month; Boston on the first and third Tuesday of the month.

 Legal Assistance: The second Thursday of the month.
 Basic legal advice.
 Appointments are needed.